Brentford Community Stadium (capacity 17,250)

 There is a shaded beer terrace to the front and a beer garden sun trap to the rear.
 This great little pub really appreciates all support from all fans.
 There is also a great Thai restaurant on site and often has food and drink specials available on match days.
 So pop in to see Scott and his team (oh and may the best team win!).

-See what other away fans think of Brentford’s Griffin Park in our ‘Away Day Reviews’.
+See what other away fans think of the Brentford Community Stadium in our ‘Away Day Reviews’.

 If you’ve already been, then you can share your experience with us by writing your own review.